 What do I get with the rabbit brushes sets?

 You receive a download from shareit.com (who handle all our transactions and sales as well as the sending of the downloads).
-The zip file will be sent by them and it contains documentation as well as a gallery of all the rabbit brushes designs along with a serial number for any future updates of the set (please keep this safe) as well as the brushes in a various formats such as PNG and ABR
+The ZIP will be sent by them and it contains documentation as well as a gallery along with a serial number for any future updates of the set (please keep this safe) as well as the brushes in a various formats such as PNG and ABR

-Apply effects to the rabbit brushes in Photoshop etc ?
+use visual effects to the rabbit brushes in Adobe PS and others ?

-The rabbit brushes for Photoshop etc are not cast in stone, you can always manipulate the rabbit brushes by applying effects such a oil paint or camera raw filter or color lookup adjustments etc to the rabbit brush and then re-defining the brushes via the edit menu define brush command.
-You can also transform the design (rotate or shear etc) as well as apply multiple rabbit brushes to create a single new and amazing rabbit brush design
+They are definitely not cast in stone - you can change them.
+You can always manipulate the artworks by using effects such a oil paint or camera raw filter or color lookup adjustments etc to the rabbit brush and then re-defining the brushes via the edit menu define brush command.
+You can also transform them (rotate or shear or scale etc) as well as add multiple rabbit brushes to create a single new and amazing rabbit brush

 How did you create the rabbit brushes for Photoshop, PSP etc ?

 All the rabbit brushes were initially created in Poser and were 3D renders.
-The rabbits were then saved as PNG files and the designs were then vector traced (in some cases) in Illustrator or manipulated in Photoshop.
-The end results, a selection of rabbit brushes PNG files
+The rabbits were then saved as PNG images and they were then vector traced (in some cases) in Adobe AI or manipulated in Adobe PS.
+The end results, a selection of rabbit brushes PNG images

 Rabbit brushes and creating new Photoshop brushes

 The rabbit brushes can be used with any image but they can also be used to create new and unique rabbit brushes.
-Set the color to black (or any other color if you want a more faded design for the rabbit brush stroke) and then apply the brushes once or multiple times in different places (and in different scales of brush strokes and angles etc).
+Set the color to black (or any other color if you want a more faded image) and then use the brushes once or multiple times in different places (and in different scales of brush strokes and angles etc).
 Avoid the seams of the image as that will make an abrupt edge to the rabbit brush stroke.
-You can also apply effects to the rabbit brushes in Adobe Photoshop but take care of the effects as they often modify the color of the background as well so you might end up with an off-white background to your rabbit brush, which may again create an edge to the brush (which may or may not be desirable) for your rabbit brush stroke (auto tone perhaps works well and you can always check the background color to see it has remained white).
-Once you have finished with the creation of your new and unique rabbit brush, you can save the design to brush PNG file perhaps for use in other applications such as PSP and Photo-paint etc or you can simply go to the edit menu and use the define brush command to define the new rabbit brush stroke for use with all the Photoshop brush tools.
-If you have avoided the seams, you perhaps can also use the rabbit brush as a new pattern design via the define pattern command.
+You can also use visual effects to the rabbit brushes in Adobe Photoshop but take care of the effects as they often modify the color of the background as well so you might end up with an off-white background to your rabbit brush, which may again create an edge to the brush (which may or may not be desirable) for your rabbit brush stroke (auto tone perhaps works well and you can always check the background color to see it has remained white).
+Once you have finished with the creation of your new and unique rabbit brush, you can save it as a PNG image for use in many other applications (though not all can use them as brushes you may be able to use them as textures / tiles / displacement maps / sources for 3D models and much more

 Rabbit brushes / Photoshop actions